ibm-ecosystem-engineering/turbo-webmethods-envizi-integration/README.md

 #### Headers

-- Under `Headers` 'Headers 1' Key & Value to be provided
+- Under `Headers > Headers 1` Key & Value to be provided
 - Key: `Cookie`
 - Value: Drag and drop the `set-cookie` from the `Turbonomic API Login` node as shown in the screen
 - Click on `Next`